-Located in the McLennan and Redpath Library Buildings, the Humanities and Social Sciences Library (HSSL) is the largest of the library branches at McGill.
+The Humanities and Social Sciences Library (HSSL) is the largest library at McGill.
 The Library supports the teaching, learning and research activities of staff and students in the Faculty of Arts, the Desautels Faculty of Management, the Faculty of Education, the School of Religious Studies, and the School of Social Work.

 The Library is a valuable resource for the broader McGill community and visiting scholars and researchers, and welcomes all members of the public.

 The Humanities and Social Sciences Library has notable collections in Canadian Studies, English and American Literature, British History, Russian and East European Studies, and World War II Studies.

 Located with HSSL in the McLennan-Redpath Complex, there are several other libraries, collections and services:

 - Schulich Library of Physical Sciences, Life Sciences, and Engineering (temporary home since May 2019)

 The Library's Interlibrary Loan service (ILL), which obtains journal articles, books, and other scholarly materials not held by the McGill Library, is also housed in the McLennan-Redpath Library Complex.

 For information about the layout and location of collections and services in the McLennan-Redpath Library Complex, see Floor plans.